 SUMMARY: Section 6005 of the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU) established the Surface Transportation Project Delivery Pilot Program, codified at 23 U.S.C.
 327. To ensure compliance by each State participating in the Pilot Program, 23 U.S.C.
 327(g) mandates semiannual audits during each of the first 2 years of State participation.
-This notice announces and solicits comments on the fifth audit report for the California Department of Transportation (Caltrans).
+This final report presents the findings from the fifth FHWA audit of the California Department of Transportation (Caltrans) under the pilot program.